photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 #### Older ARMv7-based Devices ####

-You may use [32-bit Docker images](https://hub.docker.com/r/photoprism/photoprism/tags?page=1&name=armv7) to run PhotoPrism and MariaDB on ARMv7-based devices and operating systems without 64-bit support:
+You may use the following [32-bit Docker images](https://hub.docker.com/r/photoprism/photoprism/tags?page=1&name=armv7) to run PhotoPrism and MariaDB on ARMv7-based devices as well as Raspberry Pi OS (Raspbian) installations without 64-bit support:

 | Image               | Name                                  |
 |---------------------|---------------------------------------|